feritiro/Japanese-Dictionary-Notification-Flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was a test to see if Flutter allowed custom notifications on the lockscreen.
+- It didn't.
+It does not allowed to show bigger font sizes in the notification or mpre customizations such as buttons.

 A few resources to get you started if this is your first Flutter project: